Browse course

 Give a definition of inference.
 Include examples (where your definition applies) and non-examples (where it does not).
 Make sure to explain why your definition applies or not.

-Give a definition of deductive and inductive inference.
+Give a definition of symbolic AI.
 Include examples and non-examples with explanations.

 Give at least 5 additional examples of: